AngleProtocol/merkl-docs/distribute-with-merkl/manage-a-point-program.md

 ### 1. Create campaigns using mock tokens to launch computation

-Once your mock tokens are ready, you can set up campaigns on Merkl that mirror your intended logic (e.g., “1 mock token per \$1,000 deposited in this pool”).
-Campaigns can be created programmatically with simple scripts, and—just like any other Merkl campaign
-—you’ll have access to extensive customization options for how results are computed.

 Once you've got your mock tokens, you can setup campaigns on Merkl that mirror your intended logic (e.g., “1 mock token per \$1,000 deposited on this pool”).
-Campaigns can be [created programmatically](./create-a-campaign.md) with simple scripts, and—just like any other Merkl campaign, you have access to extensive [customization options](../merkl-mechanisms/customization-options.md) for how results are computed.
+Campaigns can be [created programmatically](./create-a-campaign.md) with simple scripts, and, just like any other Merkl campaign, you have access to extensive [customization options](../merkl-mechanisms/customization-options.md) for how results are computed.

 **Allocations.** Each campaign requires a maximum allocation of mock tokens.
 If you don’t want a hard cap, avoid entering an excessively large number (e.g., trillions of tokens), as this can break Merkl’s invariants and prevent proper computation.